Television in Singapore: Internet television

 In 2006, MOBTV (MediaCorp Online Broadband Television) was launched as MediaCorp's first subscription-based video on demand service that provides viewers with access to various TV programmes via immediate digital streaming or download from an Internet connection.
 MOBTV ceased its operation on 30 March 2010, while its services were merged to another website, xinmsn, a joint-venture between MediaCorp and MSN Singapore, which was launched earlier that month.
 The rest was rebranded to SingTel mio TV under MobTV Select in 2012 until 7 January 2014, (the MobTV Select was pulled from SingTel TV on October 8 as well).
 However, other applications, such as StarHub GO, SingTel TV GO, and Dash, were also launched in lieu of the closure.

 In 2013, MediaCorp launched another internet TV service, Toggle, later rebranded as meWATCH in 2020.
 Until Xinmsn's closure on 1 April 2015, both OTT websites co-existed.

-Other international catch-up or on-demand services available in Singapore include Netflix, Amazon Prime Video, Apple TV+, WeTV, Catchplay+, Viu, iQIYI, Mola, Hayu, DAZN, HBO Max, Crunchyroll, SonyLIV, ZEE5, Hotstar, Disney+, VMX, Viva One, iWant, BBC Player, Bilibili, Mango TV, TVB Anywhere+ and Youku.
+Other international catch-up or on-demand services available in Singapore include RTMKlik, tonton, RTB GO, TVRI Klik, Vidio, Vision+, Netflix, Amazon Prime Video, Apple TV, Sun NXT, Eros Now, Catchplay+, iQIYI, Viu, WeTV, Hayu, DAZN, HBO Max, Crunchyroll, SonyLIV, ZEE5, Hotstar, Disney+, VMX, Viva One, Pilipinas Live Plus, iWant, GMA Play, BBC Player, SPOTV NOW, beIN SPORTS CONNECT, Rakuten Viki, Bilibili, Mango TV, TVB Anywhere+, YuppTV and Youku.